-- 44.1 Portable metal ladders are not permitted in energized facilities or communication sites or for use in any situation where there is danger of contact with energized lines or equipment. - 44.2 Conductive objects such as metal tapes, surveyor chains, fish tapes, and center are not permitted to be used in energized facilities and may be considered on a case-by-case basis only when specifically approved by the Qualified Electrical Worker that holds a BPA Electrical Worker Permit and restrained by adequate methods, to prevent electrical contact in the event of slippage or breakage at any point.
+- 47.1 The use of non-conductive devices shall always be the first option when performing work in an environment where differences of electrical potential may exist. - 47.2 Portable metal ladders are not permitted in energized facilities or communication sites or for use in any situation where there is danger of contact with energized lines or equipment.

+47.3 Conductive objects such as metal tapes, surveyor chains, fish tapes, and center are not permitted to be used in energized facilities and may be considered on a case-by-case basis only when specifically approved by the Qualified Electrical Worker that holds a BPA Electrical Worker Permit and restrained by adequate methods, to prevent electrical contact in the event of slippage or breakage at any point.

-45. ARC FLASH HAZARDS (1926.960, 1926, Subpart V)
+48. ARC FLASH HAZARDS (1926.960, 1926, Subpart V)